 Seven years ago, 54-year-old Lisa found a lump in her breast and she was diagnosed with estrogen (ER) positive breast cancer.
 She had it removed six weeks later, but the cancer had spread to her skull and spine.
 Her local cancer agency warned her of the cancer’s aggressive nature; they didn’t know how to cure it.
 As more tumours cropped up, Lisa had additional surgery and four rounds of radiation treatment.

 This approach helped, until it didn’t.
-Six months ago she started feeling worse and her oncologist informed her that they had no more options for her aside from standard chemotherapy, which concerned her because of the very low response rates and serious side effects.
+When Lisa started feeling worse, her oncologist informed her that they had no more options for her aside from standard chemotherapy.
+This concerned Lisa because of the very low response rates and serious side effects.

 Lisa wasn’t ready to accept this and so she reached out to CTOAM.

 We obtained a sample of Lisa’s tumour tissue and sent it for tumour DNA sequencing.
 We looked for cancer causing mutations in the DNA of over 340 genes involved in breast cancers.

 Secondly, we asked Lisa to contact an independent community oncologist near her home town that we had experience working with, and suggested that she get a PET/CT to establish the exact state of her disease.

 PET/CT, unlike other forms of medical imaging, is able to identify active tumours at a very small size, based on the biological activity of the tumour.

 While most forms of imaging look at the density of the tumour and compare it to the surrounding tissues, PET/CT uses a harmless radioactive isotope that is bound to a sugar molecule.

 Since tumour cells are constantly growing and therefore highly metabolic, they drink up more of the sugar-isotope solution than the surrounding tissues, and any tumour will glow like a Christmas tree light.